-The imposition (or threat) of an examination bar should be seen as a means to strengthen tutorial and pastoral support, rather than as a punitive mechanism.
+The imposition (or threat) of an examination bar should be seen as a means to strengthen tutorial and pastoral support, rather than as a punitive mechanism, although of course it is hard for students not to see it as a punitive course of action.

 Barring has been shown to be very useful in identifying students who are struggling for academic and/or other reasons - thereby initiating a response within the department and triggering meetings between the student and academic adviser (AA) and/or departmental tutor (DT), or directing the student to support services elsewhere within the School.
-Such action allows AAs/DTs to identify more easily those students whose attendance and/ or course work submission is poor across a number of courses and those who need help dealing with nonacademic issues affecting their academic work.
+Such action allows AAs/DTs to identify more easily those students whose attendance and/ or course work submission is poor across a number of courses and those who may need help dealing with non-academic issues affecting their academic work.
 It also warns those students in need of a firm reminder to pay more serious attention to their studies.
 Only a small number of students provisionally barred in the Michaelmas or Lent Terms remain barred in the Summer Term, indicating that, in most cases, barring has a positive effect in getting students to take their class attendance and/or course work submission more seriously.